U.S. History I

 4. The Mississippi Black Codes of 1865.
 What kinds of laws did Mississippi pass to control the lives of freed people?

-No quizzes this week, although you may use a free ticket to make up missed quiz.
+No quizzes this week, although you may use a free ticket to make up missed quiz or to complete an Inquisitive.
 (Tickets cannot be use for retakes.)
-You can also complete the Frederick Douglass extra credit assignment, due Friday 5/10.
+You can also complete the Frederick Douglass extra credit assignment, due Friday 5/16.
 There is one more required discussion post in the "Final Reflection" forum due Tues.
-5/7 -- there is no official final exam in this class.
+5/13 -- there is no official final exam in this class.
 More details will be posted on D2L.